 Asana: a project management tool that’s very user-friendly, you can break out projects into subtasks and add documents and assign team members.

 Paper planners: I have used many paper planners throughout the years.
 Ultimately, they don’t work for me anymore but I know a lot of people who swear by them.
 If I had to use paper my preference would be a basic to-do list that is easy to carry around.

-In my new book Busy Moms Building, I show you how you can manage your time efficiently when starting a new online business while still working full-time and spending time with your family!
+In my new course Busy Moms Building, I show you how you can manage your time efficiently when starting a new online business while still working full-time and spending time with your family!

 #2 Keep a Spreadsheet with Important Information

 I cannot tell you how much time I’ve wasted searching through my emails for the same information over and over again.
 What a waste of time!
 Now I keep a few spreadsheets to manage the majority of my digital life.
 I have a spreadsheet for our family budget, tax projections, financial information, business expenses, business accounts, important dates, and a family/friends mailing list.
 I’m sure I have more than this but these are the ones I reference every day and have open in my browser.